20 Aug

 VAT and Training Courses

-VAT on training courses differ.
-Many people ask is training exempt from VAT?
+VAT on training courses differs.
+Many people ask if training is exempt from VAT.
 Or do you pay VAT on training courses?
 Not all types of training courses are VAT exempted.
-For vocational training where there is in-person interaction between the trainer and trainee, and the purpose of training is to induce skills in a person that will benefit them in future is vatable training Online training courses come under digital services, where virtual training is done online and 20% VAT rate applies on such training courses.
+For vocational training, where there is in-person interaction between the trainer and trainee, and the purpose of training is to induce skills in a person that will benefit them in future is vatable training.
+Online training courses come under digital services, where virtual training is done online, and 20% VAT rate applies on such training courses.

 Eligible bodies would be as follows: